d0u9/.dot/README.md

 - Open your nvim and execute `:PlugInstall`.
 - Compile YCM according to [http://valloric.github.io/YouCompleteMe/#installation](http://valloric.github.io/YouCompleteMe/#installation).
 - Update remote plugins by running `:UpdateRemotePlugins` in nvim.

+## Note about ycm confugration in Linux

+Due to the fact that YCM's default configuration file is set up for OSX, you should change this file(`.dot/nvim/ycm_extra_config.py`) for Linux accoradingly.
+For more details about this configuration, you need to check the official document of YCM.

 ---